Steeplejacks

 What Does a Steeplejack Do?

 The role of a steeplejack varies depending on the project, the type of structure and the industry involved.
-However, the core purpose remains the same: to access tall or awkward structures safely and carry out specialist work that protects the condition, safety and lifespan of those assets.
+However, the core purpose remains the same: to access tall or difficult-to-reach structures safely and carry out specialist work that protects the condition, safety and service life of those assets.

 Common Steeplejack Duties